secureblue/secureblue/README.md

 After setup, it is recommended you update this README to describe your custom image.

 > **Note**
 > Everywhere in this repository, make sure to replace `ublue-os/startingpoint` with the details of your own repository.
-Unless you used [`create-ublue-image`](https://github.com/EinoHR/create-ublue-image), in which case the previous repo identifier should already be your repo's details.
+Unless you used one of the automatic repository setup tools in which case the previous repo identifier should already be your repo's details.

 > **Warning**
 > To start, you *must* create a branch called `live` which is exclusively for your customizations.
 That is the **only** branch the GitHub workflow will deploy to your container registry.
 Don't make any changes to the original "template" branch.
 It should remain untouched.
 By using this branch structure, you ensure a clear separation between your own "published image" branch, your development branches, and the original upstream "template" branch.
 Periodically sync and fast-forward the upstream "template" branch to the most recent revision.
 Then, simply rebase your `live` branch onto the updated template to effortlessly incorporate the latest improvements into your own repository, without the need for any messy, manual "merge commits".